 Funding for Postgraduate pre-registration nursing courses (PGDip Adult Nursing and PG Dip Mental Health Nursing).

-- Details of arrangements for repayment of the loan is expected to come from Student Finance England.
+Details of arrangements for repayment of the loan are expected to come from Student Finance England.

 Can I afford to go to university?